endiliey/idne/README.md

-# idne (beta v1.0)
+# idne
-My personal command line utility tool (mainly for Codeforces and personal stuff)
+A way to submit your solution file to Codeforces through terminal

 ## Current Features:
 * Submit solution to Codeforces through command-line (without going to www.codeforces.com/problem/submit/) and get result (OK/ Wrong Answer)